-We should probably do it more often than we do, but I wanted to take a quick second to thank all the troops who have served this country past and present.
-Thank all those who have paid the ultimate sacrifice defending us.
-Despite all our countries flaws it’s still the best place to live on earth.
+One of the things that I’m most proud of with Barstool is our connection with the US Armed Forces.
+We have Chaps, Kate, Captain Cons, Jerry etc. And even before ZBT existed and those guys worked here I would post this blog every Memorial Day.
+A thank you to all the troops who served this country past and present.
+A thank you to all those who have paid the ultimate sacrifice defending us.
+Because despite all our countries flaws it’s still the best place to live on earth.
 And all the freedoms we take for granted only exist because of those who have fought to protect them.
 So from all the Stoolies everywhere we say thank you.
 God Bless America.
 God Bless our troops.

 Washpost - Even on Memorial Day, when the nation stops to honor and remember the fallen men and women in uniform who served in wars past and present, it is easy for the U.S. military to remain an abstraction.
 The troops toil at distant bases and fight far-away battles, becoming real to their fellow citizens mainly when they lug giant rucksacks through America’s airports at the beginning and end of their leaves